 Hellyer County Park playground — San Jose, CA

-Good to know: 30-foot play structure, enclosed slide, cargo net climbing, rock formation splash pad, toddler sand play area, musical features, Coyote Creek trails, fishing, picnic areas, restrooms.
+Good to know: enclosed slide, cargo net climbing, musical features, Coyote Creek trails, fishing, picnic areas.

 Parent tip: Arrive before 10am on weekday mornings for the calmest experience at the playground.
 The splash pad draws a crowd by mid-morning on any day above 80°F. Cottonwood Lake is also in this park — stocked with trout November through April if fishing interests anyone in your group.